rhyuen/frontend-boilerplate/README.md

 Just a front-end repository so I can get going with Front-End development more quickly.

+> - DE18-18 - Made Production builds use React and ReactDOM use CDN links instead of serving it in the bundle.
 > - DE18-18 - Added Webpack Merge for difference webpack.config.js files ('development' and 'production')
 > - DE18-18 - Added React-axe
 > - DE18-18 - Added back .babelrc, added babel-jest babel-core@bridge for jest testing